sanastasiou/FileSystemWatcher/README.md

 And probably others.
 I noticed the bugs during the implementation of a plugin.
 My plugin was crashing when a lot of files were removed/added.

 This project , relies on a pure C/C++ implementation of a file system watcher and is more robust.
 On top of it is a CLI wrapper which exposes the same events as the original class.
-So one could easily use this wrapper instead of the standard .net class.
+So one could seamlessly use this wrapper instead of the standard .net class.